Multiscale-Genomics/mg-process-fastq/README.md

    This is where the initial FastQ files will be downloaded to and the output files will get saved.

+### Output Files
+* Adjacency list saved to an HDF5 file
+* TSV file of the TAD regions

 ### Example
 When using a local verion of the [COMPS virtual machine](http://www.bsc.es/computer-sciences/grid-computing/comp-superscalar/downloads-and-documentation):
 ```